kimnetics/MKVToMP4Converter/README.md

 ﻿# MKV to MP4 Converter

-A command line application to convert MKV files to MP4 files.
+A Windows command line application to convert MKV files to MP4 files.
 The application loops through directories of MKV files and calls VideoProc Converter to convert the MKV files to MP4 files.
 The MP4 files are set with video properties to make them nicer to use.
 Converted files are recorded in Microsoft Access to provide a database of files available.

 ## Getting Started